joseafga/bridges/README.md

 ![bridges-diagram](images/diagram.png)

-To do this, 4 bytes of information are added, corresponding to the size (in bytes) of the metadata file.
+To do this, 4 bytes are added corresponding to the size (in bytes) of the metadata file.
 **Example:**  Start decompression byte by byte, the first 4 bytes are read as a 32-bit integer let's imagine the value is **300**, this means that when reading the next 300 bytes we will have the metadata.
 If only metadata is needed, it is